taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 ### Data Engineering

+#### Data Engineering

+- Data Engineering Design Patterns: Recipes for Solving the Most Common Data Engineering Problems (2025) by Bartosz Konieczny
+- Fundamentals of Data Engineering: Plan and Build Robust Data Systems by Joe Reis, Matt Housley
+- The Self-Service Data Roadmap: Democratize Data and Reduce Time to Insight (2002) by Sandeep Uttamchandani
+- Designing Cloud Data Platforms by Danil Zburivsky, Lynda Partner
+- Big Data: Principles and best practices of scalable realtime data systems (2015) by Nathan Marz, James Warren
+- Deciphering Data Architectures: Choosing Between a Modern Data Warehouse, Data Fabric, Data Lakehouse, and Data Mesh (2024) by James Serra
+- Data Engineering with Apache Spark, Delta Lake, and Lakehouse: Create scalable pipelines that ingest, curate, and aggregate complex data in a timely and secure way (2021) by Manoj Kukreja

 #### Data Ingestion & Integration

 >Collect and move raw data from various sources (databases, APIs, IoT, logs) into the data platform.